nirvanasupermind/volcano/documentation.md

 Exits the program with exict code number `code`.

 ## 6.2 The Math Object
-The `Math` object includes several member functions that compute comomn mathematical operations, as well as members defining common mathematical consontants.
+The `Math` object includes member functions that compute common mathematical operations, as well as members defining common mathematical consontants.

 `Math.abs(self, a)`